 - Youth who use e-cigarettes may be more likely to smoke regular cigarettes in the future.

 - E-cigarette use among both youth and young adults has increased considerably in recent years.
-In 2017, one in three Maine High School students reported having ever used an electronic vapor product.
-National data from 2018 demonstrated a 78% increase in recent use of ENDs devices by high school students.
+In 2019, half of Maine High School students reported having ever used an electronic vapor product.
+National data from 2018 demonstrated a 78% increase in recent use of e-cigarette devices by high school students.